Wisconsin: Manufacturing

+Wisconsin has a significant lumber industry, being a major producer of paper and packaging.
+Wisconsin ranks first nationwide in the production of paper products; the lower Fox River from Lake Winnebago to Green Bay has 24 paper mills along its 39 mi stretch.

+A large part of the state's manufacturing sector includes commercial food processing, including well-known brands such as Oscar Mayer, Tombstone frozen pizza, Johnsonville brats, and Usinger's sausage.
+Kraft Foods alone employs more than 5,000 people in the state.
+Milwaukee is a major producer of beer and was formerly headquarters for Miller Brewing Company—the nation's second-largest brewer—until it merged with Coors.
+Formerly, Schlitz, Blatz, and Pabst were cornerstone breweries in Milwaukee.

+The development and manufacture of healthcare devices and software is a growing sector of the state's economy, with key players such as GE Healthcare, Epic Systems, and TomoTherapy.

 Agriculture

 Wisconsin produces about a quarter of America's cheese, leading the nation in cheese production.
 It is second in milk production, after California, and third in per-capita milk production, behind California and Vermont.
 Wisconsin is second in butter production, producing about one-quarter of the nation's butter.
+Wisconsin requires cheese and butter makers to hold a license for production, being the only state in the US to require certification for either.

-The state ranks first nationally in the production of corn for silage, cranberries ginseng, and snap beans for processing.
+The state ranks first nationally in the production of corn for silage, cranberries, ginseng, and snap beans for processing.
 It grows more than half the national crop of cranberries. and 97% of the nation's ginseng.
 Wisconsin is also a leading producer of oats, potatoes, carrots, tart cherries, maple syrup, and sweet corn for processing.

 The significance of the state's agricultural production is exemplified by the depiction of a Holstein cow, an ear of corn, and a wheel of cheese on Wisconsin's state quarter design.
 The state annually selects an "Alice in Dairyland" to promote the state's agricultural products around the world.

-A large part of the state's manufacturing sector includes commercial food processing, including well-known brands such as Oscar Mayer, Tombstone frozen pizza, Johnsonville brats, and Usinger's sausage.
-Kraft Foods alone employs more than 5,000 people in the state.
-Milwaukee is a major producer of beer and was formerly headquarters for Miller Brewing Company—the nation's second-largest brewer—until it merged with Coors.
-Formerly, Schlitz, Blatz, and Pabst were cornerstone breweries in Milwaukee.
+The prominence of the dairy industry in Wisconsin has led to Wisconsin being known as "America's Dairyland", which was made the official state slogan in 1940.